-You'll depart on on your trip to Atlanta, and upon arrival meet your Tour Manager and head to your first destination.
+Today you'll start your Civil Rights journey and depart to Atlanta.
+Upon arrival you'll meet with your Tour Manager and head to your first destination.

-You'll visit The National Center for Civil and Human Rights, a museum dedicated to the achievements of both the civil rights movement in the United States and the broader worldwide human rights movement.
-The Center hosts a number of exhibitions, both permanent and temporary, that not only tell the history of the civil rights movement in the United States, but how that period is related to more contemporary human rights struggles around the world.
+To start, you'll visit The National Center for Civil and Human Rights, a museum dedicated to the achievements of both the civil rights movement in the United States and the broader worldwide human rights movement.
+The Center hosts a number of exhibitions, both permanent and temporary, that tell the history of the civil rights movement in the United States and how that period is related to contemporary human rights struggles around the world.

 Next, you'll take the Inside CNN VIP Tour for an exclusive behind-the-scenes experience with expanded access to the working studios at the Global Headquarters of CNN Worldwide!

-You'll take a guided tour of the Civil Rights Memorial and Center where you'll learn about sacrifices and achievements of the Civil Rights movement, confront facts of contemporary injustices, hear stories of hate crime victims, and examine your own biases.
+For you last adventure today, you'll take a guided tour of the Civil Rights Memorial and Center where you'll learn about sacrifices and achievements of the Civil Rights movement, confront facts of contemporary injustices, hear stories of hate crime victims and examine your own biases.